Buckwheat: Animal feed

-Tea
+Buckwheat is sometimes used as an ingredient in dog food.
+However, its use has been implicated in causing keratoconjunctivitis sicca (dry eye), a condition that can lead to blindness.
+The buckwheat plant produces the toxin fagopyrin, known to cause canine hypersensitivity to sunlight and other issues if ingested in large amounts.

+Beverages

 Buckwheat tea, known as kuqiao-cha (苦荞茶) in China, memil-cha (메밀차) in Korea and soba-cha (蕎麦茶) in Japan, is a tea made from roasted buckwheat.

-Beer

-In recent years, buckwheat has been used as a substitute for other grains in gluten-free beer.
-Although it is not an actual cereal (being a pseudocereal), buckwheat can be used in the same way as barley to produce a malt that can form the basis of a mash that will brew a beer without gliadin or hordein (together gluten) and therefore can be suitable for coeliacs or others sensitive to certain glycoproteins.
+Buckwheat has been used as a substitute for other grains in gluten-free beer.
+It is used in the same way as barley to produce a malt that can form the basis of a mash that will brew a beer without gliadin or hordein (together gluten) and therefore can be suitable for coeliacs or others sensitive to certain glycoproteins.

-Whisky

-Buckwheat whisky is a type of distilled alcoholic beverage made entirely or principally from buckwheat.
+Buckwheat whisky is a distilled alcoholic beverage made from buckwheat.
 It is produced in the Brittany region of France and in the United States.

-Shōchū

 Buckwheat (焼酎, shōchū) is a Japanese distilled beverage produced since the 16th century.
 The taste is milder than barley shōchū.